An electrophysiological study (EP study) is a test used to evaluate your heart's electrical system and to evaluate for abnormal heart rhythms.

 Once at home, check the insertion site for bleeding, unusual pain, swelling, and abnormal discoloration or temperature change.
 A small bruise is normal.
 If you notice a constant or large amount of blood at the site that can’t be contained with a small dressing and stopped by putting pressure over the area, contact your doctor right away.

 It will be important to keep the insertion site clean and dry.
 Your doctor will give you specific bathing instructions.

-You may be advised not to participate in any strenuous activities.
-Your doctor will instruct you about when you can return to work and resume normal activities.
+You may be advised not to participate in any strenuous activities for a few days after the test.
+Your doctor will tell you when you can return to work and go back to your normal activities.